-Taking care of leather is a constant task that requires the best products and finest of oils or waxes.
+Taking care of leather is a constant task that requires the best products and the finest of oils or waxes.
 They restore and nourish your leather material and make the boots walk a little extra mile.
 But, mink oil vs leather conditioner, which will save your leather from drowning in the closet?

 I have used both of the products, and they are quite useful for taking care of your leather boots.
 The clear, concise, and detailed difference between these products is described in this article.